What is your pricing?

 Do you also provide video services?

-I do not.
-I'm a photographer, and I choose to specialize in photography to give you the very best of this specific art form.
-I do know many extraordinary cinematographers at all budget levels and would be thrilled to help match you to the best company so that you can have someone that focuses on videography the way I focus on photography!
+Additionally, I do know many extraordinary cinematographers at all budget levels and would be thrilled to help match you to the best company so that you can have someone that focuses on videography the way I focus on photography!
 I will also caution you on being attracted to those packages that offer both for the same reasons.
 You really want the best photographer and separately, the best videographer.
 Companies offering both usual have a strength in one and offer the other so they can ultimately win the business.

 How long does it take before we receive our products and photographs?